-Unlike the mobile Pentium III processor, the Mobile Intel Pentium III Processor-M does have specific power sequencing requirements.
+Unlike the Mobile Pentium III processor, the Mobile Intel Pentium III Processor-M does have specific power sequencing requirements.
 The power on sequencing and timings are shown in Figure 12 and Table 25.
 Power down timing requirements are shown in Figure 13, Figure 14, and Table 25.
-The V{CC} power plane must not rise too fast.
-At least 200 μsec (T_R) must pass from the time that V{CC} is at 10% of its nominal value until the time that V{CC} is at 90% of its nominal value.
-The recommended V{CC} rise and fall times for Enhanced Intel SpeedStep technology and Deeper Sleep transitions are 100 μsec (max).
-For more details on Intel® Mobile Voltage Positioning -II (IMVP-II) implementation, please contact your Intel Field Sales Representative.
+The $V{CC}$ power plane must not rise too fast.
+At least 200 μsec ( $T_R$ ) must pass from the time that $V{CC}$ is at 10% of its nominal value until the time that $V{CC}$ is at 90% of its nominal value.
+The recommended $V{CC}$ rise and fall times for Enhanced Intel SpeedStep technology and Deeper Sleep transitions are 100 μsec (max).
+For more details, please refer to the Intel® Mobile Voltage Positioning -II (IMVP-II) Design Guide, which is available from your Intel Field Sales Representative.